-If you've never cut glass before, start off by practising on some plain clear glass, as it is the softest and easiest glass to cut, making an easier and cheaper transition to stained glass.
-Cut the glass directly on the bench, not on padding of any kind as it can lead to problems with breakage because of the glass bending when you don't want it to.
+If you've never cut glass before, start off by practicing on some plain clear glass, as it is the softest and easiest glass to cut, making an easier and cheaper transition to stained glass.
+Cut the glass directly on the bench, not on padding of any kind as it can lead to problems with breakage because of the glass bending where you don't want it to.

 Always clean the glass and the bench before cutting, dust of any description isn't kind to the wheel in your cutter and particularly clean the bench when cutting mirror as any fragments left on the bench can scratch a mirror, even a clean bench can scratch a mirror.
 Cut mirror on a thin blanket that has been stretched tight and nailed down, just make sure the side closest to you is nailed down on the side of the bench so that you are not cutting over a nail.

 If you allow the cutter to lean over when cutting, 3 things will result:

 1. Score line failure, particularly on curves - the worst result.